solana-labs/solana/book/src/blockstreamer.md

-# API Node
+# Blockstreamer

-Solana supports a fullnode type called an *api node*.
-This node type is intended for applications that need to observe the data plane, without participating in transaction validation or ledger replication.
+Solana supports a node type called an *blockstreamer*.
+This fullnode variation is intended for applications that need to observe the data plane without participating in transaction validation or ledger replication.

-An api node runs without a vote signer, and can optionally stream ledger entries out to a Unix domain socket as they are processed.
+A blockstreamer runs without a vote signer, and can optionally stream ledger entries out to a Unix domain socket as they are processed.
 The JSON-RPC service still functions as on any other node.

-To run an api node, include the argument `no-signer` and (optional) `entry-stream` socket location:
+To run a blockstreamer, include the argument `no-signer` and (optional) `blockstream` socket location:

 ```bash
 $ ./multinode-demo/fullnode-x.sh --no-signer --blockstream <SOCKET>